 The Summit packs an onboard arpeggiator that allows you to arpeggiate some of your favorite patches.
 The arps sounds immediately reminded me of something you would hear straight out of a Daft Punk song.

 This synth can be run as a MIDI controller and the functionality here is great.
 You will notice that the Summit comes with Ableton Live Lite.
-This is the free version of the Ableton Live DAW.
+This is the free DAW version that is everything you need when starting out.

 I mentioned above that the Summit is basically two peaks in one.
 With 16 voices and 3 oscillators per voice, the Summit reaches 48 oscillators total.